-Once the chair has reviewed and approved the IRB application (by completing the signature page of the application), the candidate will submit
+Once the chair has reviewed and approved the IRB application (by completing the signature page of the application), the candidate will submit the IRB application and all other related documents to IRB Cayuse for review.
+The chair MUST be copied on all communication with the IRB.

 Candidates must submit documentation of institutional permission from each research site to the IRB prior to receiving IRB approval.
 If study procedures involve colleges or universities, IRB approval from those institutions will need to be obtained as directed by the specific institution's IRB.
-Permission from the research site may be sought prior to submitting the LU IRB application, but candidates must not begin recruiting participants until after receiving full IRB approval.
-If a candidate is unable to gain permission from the research site prior to submitting an application for IRB approval, LU IRB will review the rest of the application and issue a conditional approval letter to assist in obtaining needed site permission.
-Then once the candidate provides the applicable site permission documentation to the LU IRB, the IRB will change the conditional approval to a full approval, and the candidate may begin his or her research.
+Permission from the research site may be sought before submitting the LU IRB application, but candidates must not begin recruiting participants until after receiving full IRB approval.
+If a candidate cannot gain permission from the research site prior to applying for IRB approval, LU IRB will review the rest of the application and issue a conditional approval letter to assist in obtaining needed site permission.
+Then once the candidate provides the applicable site permission documentation to the LU IRB, the IRB will change the conditional approval to full approval, and the candidate may begin his or her research.

-If the study will include faculty, students, or staff from a single department or group within LU, the candidate must obtain permission from the appropriate supervisor (e.g., Dean, Department Chair, Coach) and submit a signed letter or date/time stamped email to LU's IRB to verify approval to use students from that department or group.
-The candidate may submit the application without having obtained this permission; however, the IRB will not approve the study until proof of permission has been received.
-If the study will include faculty, students, or staff from multiple departments or groups within LU (e.g., all sophomores, LUO), the IRB will seek administrative approval on the candidate's behalf.
+If the study includes faculty, students, or staff from a single department or group within LU, the candidate must obtain permission from the appropriate supervisor (e.g., Dean, Department Chair, Coach) and submit a signed letter or date/time stamped e-mail to LU's IRB to verify approval to use students from that department or group.
+The candidate may apply without having obtained this permission; however, the IRB will not approve the study until proof of permission has been received.
+If the study includes faculty, students, or staff from multiple departments or groups within LU (e.g., all sophomores, LUO), the IRB will seek administrative approval on the candidate's behalf.
 Candidates should NOT contact the Provost's office directly.

-Liberty University researchers planning to conduct survey research limited to LU students, faculty, and/or staff are required to use Qualtrics.
-Qualtrics is Liberty University's approved webbased survey software tool.
+Liberty University researchers planning to conduct survey research limited to LU students, faculty, and staff must use Qualtrics.
+Qualtrics is Liberty University's approved web-based survey software tool.
 It allows the user to construct and distribute complex surveys and provide statistical reports based on the results.
-For studies that will involve survey research with LU students, faculty, and or/staff please contact SCADissertation@liberty.edu for information about Qualtrics.
+For studies that will involve survey research with LU students, faculty, and or/staff, please contact SCADissertation@liberty.edu for information about Qualtrics.
+Note: Qualtrics is provided free to doctoral candidates, thus it is highly recommended that all students intending to conduct survey research use Liberty's licensed survey application.

-7.2 Receive IRB Approval: Milestone Three
+72 Receive IRB Approval: Milestone Three

-Although most IRB applications for educational research do not require full reviews, the IRB will make that decision.
+Although most IRB applications for communications research do not require full reviews, the IRB will decide.
 Candidates should refer to approval timeframes on the LU IRB website.

 Modifications to the application should be expected.
-Candidates should take care to thoroughly review the LU IRB website and incorporate all of the methodologist's feedback to avoid delays.
+Candidates should thoroughly review the LU IRB website and incorporate all the methodologist's feedback to avoid delays.

-Execution of research CANNOT begin prior to receiving IRB approval.
+Execution of research CAN NOT begin prior to receiving IRB approval.
 If data are collected or accessed prior to obtaining all necessary and full IRB approvals, the candidate will be removed from the program.
-Once IRB approval is obtained, the candidate must forward the IRB approval letter only, which includes the IRB approval number, to the Doctoral Support Team at SCADissertationRev@liberty.edu.
+Once IRB approval is obtained, the candidate must forward the IRB approval letter only, including the IRB approval number, to the Doctoral Support Team at SCADissertation@liberty.edu.